Monishaanadraj/Art-Gallery-Management/README.md

    cd art-gallery-management

 2. **Setup the Database**
-   - Import database.sql into MySQL
+   - Import agmsdb.sql into MySQL
    - Configure database connection in config.php

 3. **Run the Project**